 - Focus on using your senses often.
-For example, look at the sky, notice how the water in the shower feels, taste the different flavours of your food and listen to the sounds around you. - Take care of your medical and health needs. - Do something you enjoy each day.
+Look at the sky, notice how the water in the shower feels, taste the different flavours of your food and listen to the sounds around you. - Do something you enjoy each day.
 It's a good idea to make a list of activities for ideas. - Do creative things such as play an instrument, draw, cook, write poetry or make something. - Stay in touch with supportive friends and family members.
 Even if they don't know about your trauma, connection with others is very important.